opensearch-project/documentation-website/_observability/data-prepper/data-prepper-reference.md

 useAcmCertForSSL | No | Boolean, enables TLS/SSL using certificate and private key from AWS Certificate Manager (ACM).
 Default is `false`. acmCertificateArn | Conditionally | String, represents the ACM certificate ARN.
 ACM certificate take preference over S3 or local file system certificate.
 Required if `useAcmCertForSSL` is set to `true`. awsRegion | Conditionally | String, represents the AWS region to use ACM or S3.
 Required if `useAcmCertForSSL` is set to `true` or `sslKeyCertChainFile` and `sslKeyFile` are AWS S3 paths. authentication | No | An authentication configuration.
 By default, this runs an unauthenticated server.
 This uses pluggable authentication for HTTPS.
-To provide customer authentication use or create a plugin which implements: [GrpcAuthenticationProvider](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/armeria-common/src/main/java/com/amazon/dataprepper/armeria/authentication/GrpcAuthenticationProvider.java)
+To use basic authentication define the ```http_basic``` plugin with a `username` and `password`.
+To provide customer authentication use or create a plugin which implements: [GrpcAuthenticationProvider](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/armeria-common/src/main/java/com/amazon/dataprepper/armeria/authentication/GrpcAuthenticationProvider.java).

 ### http_source